viktor-sabat/playlist-backend/README.md

 ## Description

-PlaylistHub is a backend service for managing songs and playlists, built using Java Spring Boot.
+Playlist is a backend service for managing songs and playlists, built using Java Spring Boot.
 It uses an H2 database for persistence and includes a set of API endpoints to handle operations related to songs, playlists, and users.
 You can use Postman to run API tests using the provided JSON collection.

 ## Technologies Used